kiarafrobles/www.retroreport.org/_reports/faces-of-treatment.md

 ---
-title: "Faces of Treatment"
+title: Faces of Treatment
 published: true
 date: 2015-07-22T11:38:00.000Z
 category: Photo Essay
-tagline: "​​Photographs by Sarah Weiser​​​"
+tagline: ​​Photographs by Sarah Weiser​​​
 featured_image_path: /uploads/1437495512888_SW_Retro_Addiction_008_cropped-1600.jpg
 banner_height: 520
 video: from-crack-babies-to-oxytots-lessons-not-learned
 slug: faces-of-treatment
 type: reports
-hide_content: true
+hide_content: false
 ---

 A photo essay by Sarah Weiser detailing the difficult path to recovery faced by pregnant addicts at New York City's Non-profit Center for Comprehensive Health Practice, one of the oldest centers in New York City to offer such treatment.